Nicole Laborde RN BSN

 In 2020, she received the top 100 Healthcare Leaders Award and a Recognition Award from Senator Martinez for her dedication and commitment to the prosperity of her community

 Laborde has been a member of the Long Island African American Chamber of Commerce.
-She lives in Suffolk.
+She is of Haitian descent and currently resides in Suffolk County.